 Let Your Attorney Negotiate with Insurance

 Our attorneys at the Law Firm of Anidjar & Levine can negotiate with the insurance company to get you a fair payout for your totaled car.
-Many times, people are entitled to much more than what the insurance adjuster is offering.
+People are often entitled to much more than what the insurance adjuster offers.
 You should never accept the first offer.

 It is best to reach out to a lawyer before speaking with an insurance company and then allow them to handle all communications regarding your totaled car.
-We are familiar with the tactics insurance companies employ to devalue claims, and we do not want to see you get shortchanged.
+We are familiar with insurance companies’ tactics to devalue claims, and we do not want to see you get shortchanged.
 We do not want you to leave money on the table.
 We will fight for what you deserve.

 What is a Total Loss?